Golden Gate Energy

 To answer these questions, we started creating three companies focusing on energy generation, energy transmission, and home life.
 My focus was on Energy Generation while my teammates took on the other two topics.

-The next step was bringing these three pieces together We formed a consortium of companies: Golden Gate Energy, NRG Trucks, and Ele Apartment Group.
-Together we formed a collaborative pitch deck as if this consortium was lobbying the San Francisco government to fund/subsidize/approve their vision.
+We formed a consortium of companies: Golden Gate Energy, NRG Trucks, and Ele Apartment Group and a collaborative pitch deck as if this consortium was lobbying the San Francisco government to fund/subsidize/approve their vision.

 What would an energy independent San Francisco look like?
 How might we distribute power without power lines?
 And what if energy generation became a central part of home life?